Payback (2016)

-The 2016 Payback was the fourth annual Payback professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It took place on May 1, 2016, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois and was the third Payback held at this venue after the 2013 and 2014 events.
-The event is considered by WWE to be the first PPV event of The New Era and was the last Payback event to be held before the reintroduction of the brand extension in July.
+The 2016 Payback was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the fourth annual Payback and took place on May 1, 2016, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, marking the third Payback held at this venue after the 2013 and 2014 events.
+The event is considered by WWE to be the first PPV event of The New Era and was the last Payback event to take place before the reintroduction of the brand extension in July.
 The theme of the event was wrestlers seeking payback against their opponents.

-Eight matches were contested at the event, with two being held on the Kickoff pre-show.
+Eight matches were contested at the event, including two on the Kickoff pre-show.
 In the main event, Roman Reigns defeated AJ Styles to retain the WWE World Heavyweight Championship.
+In other prominent matches, Dean Ambrose defeated Chris Jericho, The Miz defeated Cesaro to retain the Intercontinental Championship, and in the opening bout, the tournament final to determine the number one contenders for the WWE Tag Team Championship, which was contested between Enzo Amore and Colin Cassidy against The Vaudevillains (Aiden English and Simon Gotch), ended in a no contest.

 Critics gave mixed reactions to the event, criticizing WWE for promoting the event as the start of a "new era" while employing several storylines they had been using since the Attitude Era.
 Special criticism was reserved for a re-enactment of the Montreal Screwjob at the end of the WWE Women's Championship match.
-This show also featured Ryback’s final appearance in the company as he was released in August 2016.
+This event also featured Ryback's final appearance in the company as he was released in August 2016.

 Production

 Background

-Payback was an annual pay-per-view (PPV) and WWE Network event that was established by WWE in 2013.
-The concept of the event was the wrestlers seeking payback against their opponents.
-The 2016 event was the fourth event in the Payback chronology.
+Payback is an annual professional wrestling event that was established by WWE in 2013.
+The concept of the event is the wrestlers seeking payback against their opponents.
+The 2016 event was the fourth Payback.
 It was originally scheduled to be held on May 22, 2016, at the Prudential Center in Newark, New Jersey.
 However, it switched dates and venues with that year's Extreme Rules.
 In turn, Payback was held on May 1, 2016, returning the event to the Allstate Arena in the Chicago suburb of Rosemont, Illinois, as the first two events in 2013 and 2014 were held at this venue.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
 The event was promoted as the first PPV of The New Era for WWE.

 Storylines

-The card consisted of eight matches, including two on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines were produced on WWE's weekly television shows, Raw and SmackDown.
+The event comprised eight matches, including two on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.